pydata/xarray/doc/user-guide/data-structures.rst

 Let's create some fake data for the example we show above.
 In this example dataset, we will represent measurements of the temperature and pressure that were made under various conditions:

 * the measurements were made on four different days;
 * they were made at two separate locations, which we will represent using their latitude and longitude; and
-* they were made using three different sets of instruments, which we will refer to as `'inst1'`, `'inst2'`, and `'inst3'`.
+* they were made using instruments by three different manufacutrers, which we will refer to as `'manufac1'`, `'manufac2'`, and `'manufac3'`.

 .. ipython:: python